Jayter/lines-counter/README.md

-#File Lines Counter
+# File Lines Counter

 This project is developed to count lines of code in a file.
-Currently only Java is supported.
+Current supported language is Java.
+Result is printed to console.